scottrsm/tax_assess/README.md

 - Tarrytown

 ## Project Structure
-- pdfdata -- Raw PDF data from Assessor's web site.
+- pdfdata -- Raw PDF data from Greenburgh Assessor's web site.
 File extension: *.pdf*.
 - indata  -- Contains raw text data scraped from pdf files in directory *pdfdata*.
 File extension: *.txt*.
-- outdata -- Processed *indata* files.
+- outdata -- Processed raw TXT files from *indata*.
 File extension: *.psv*.
-- src     -- Contains shell and awk scripts to process raw TXT data files in directory *indata* and place processed PSV files to *outdata*.
+- src     -- Contains shell and awk scripts to process raw PDF data files in directory *pdfdata* into raw TXT in *indata*; which, in turn, are transformed into PSV files and placed into *outdata*.
+- taxdb   -- SQL Lite script, create_taxrec; which when run, produces the taxrec.db database in this directory.

 ## Data Source
-The data source is the Assessment records from the Hartsdale, NY town web site:
+The data source is the Assessment records from the Hartsdale, NY town web site.
 The data is currently stored as PDFs of reports on a yearly basis.
 The two most recent are stored at: [Current Assessments](https://www.greenburghny.com/169/Assessment-Rolls).